 |

-It’s just as easy to decompress a chunk as it is to compress one.
-The typical reason will be to maximize performance when it comes to the various DML operations that must be performed.
+It is just as easy to decompress a chunk as it is to compress one.
+The typical reason is to maximize performance when DML operations must be performed.

 |

-As previously demonstrated, setting the CHUNK interval (time) is a fairly straightforward process.
-So too, is setting the compression policy.
-One merely chooses the hypertable and how long after it has been created before it is finally compressed.
-Having a time-based argument for compression recognizes the need to process the most recent data in the shortest amount of time:
+As previously demonstrated, setting the chunk interval is straightforward.
+So is setting the compression policy.
+One chooses the hypertable and how long after a chunk has been created before it is compressed.
+Using a time-based argument for compression recognizes the need to process the most recent data in the shortest amount of time.

 |